ansible/ansible/docs/docsite/rst/dev_guide/testing_units.rst

 Unit Tests
 **********

-Unit tests are small isolated tests that target a specific library, or module.
-Unit tests in Ansible are currently the only way of driving tests from python within Ansible's continuous integration process which means that in some circumstances the tests may be a bit wider than just units.
+Unit tests are small isolated tests that target a specific library or module.
+Unit tests in Ansible are currently the only way of driving tests from python within Ansible's continuous integration process.
+This means that in some circumstances the tests may be a bit wider than just units.

 .. contents:: Topics